Mads Gilbert: Opinion on 11 September attacks

 In a statement made to Dagbladet in the wake of the September 11 attacks Gilbert stated: "The attack on New York did not come as a surprise with the politics the West has followed the last decades.
 I am upset by the terrorist attack, but I am at least as upset over the suffering that the US has caused.
 It is in this context that 5000 dead has to be seen.
 If the U.S. government has a legitimate right to bomb and kill civilians in Iraq, the oppressed has a moral right to attack the U.S. with the weapons they may create as well.
 Dead civilians are the same whether they are Americans, Palestinians or Iraqis."
 When asked if he supported a terrorist attack against the US he answered: "Terror is a poor weapon, but my answer is yes, within the context I have mentioned."

 The incident was described by Nordlys editor Hans Kristian Amundsen as "probably the stupidest thing he's ever done", citing it as proof that Gilbert is a "hopeless politician".
 In an interview with the Norwegian news agency NTB in 2009, Gilbert described his own statements in the aftermath of 9/11 as "unwise and ill-considered", stressing that he is completely against terror against civilians.

 2014 Israeli ban on entering the Gaza Strip

-Citing 'security reasons', Israel reportedly imposed a lifetime ban on Gilbert, who has treated casualties in Shifa hospital for 30 years, from entering Israel and from this reason entering the Gaza Strip from the Israeli border after the publication of an open letter in The Lancet, undersigned by 24 doctors and scientists including Gilbert, in which it was argued that Israel was adopting the rhetoric of a national emergency to masquerade a massacre of Palestinians, especially targeting women and children during the 2014 Israel–Gaza conflict.
+Citing "security reasons", Israel reportedly imposed a lifetime ban on Gilbert, who has treated casualties in Shifa hospital for 30 years, from entering Israel and from this reason entering the Gaza Strip from the Israeli border after the publication of an open letter in The Lancet, undersigned by 24 doctors and scientists including Gilbert, which alleged that Israel was adopting the rhetoric of a national emergency to carry out a massacre of Palestinians, especially targeting women and children during the 2014 Israel–Gaza conflict.
 Later on The Lancet editor in chief Richard Horton said he regretted publishing the letter.

-During the conflicts in Gaza in 2009 and 2014, Gilbert was accused by some in Norway and abroad of facilitating propaganda by Hamas.
-According to Israeli intelligence sources, Gilbert was banned from entering Israel because there had been revealed close ties between Gilbert and Hamas-leaders.
+In 2014, the Israeli intelligence service alleged that Gilbert had contact with "high-ranking representatives of Hamas" and that it had banned him from entering Gaza.